 The Pre-Business Pathway is a single term full-time option designed to prepare you for the Business Administration Certificate or Diploma programs, any of the Health Administration Certificate programs, the Administrative Professional Certificate, or the Legal Assistant Diploma offered at Bow Valley College.
-Successful completion with a minimum passing grade C (65%) in all five courses included in the pathway would provide an alternate route for admission to these Bow Valley College Chiu School of Business programs and a reserved seat in the following intake.
+Successful completion with a minimum passing grade C (65%) in all five courses included in the pathway would provide an alternate route for admission to the Bow Valley College Chiu School of Business programs and a reserved seat in the following intake.

-You must take all four Term 1 courses and one Advanced Credit course relevant to your chosen Chiu School of Business career program.
+You must take all four Term 1 courses and one advanced credit course relevant to your chosen Chiu School of Business career program.

 Click on the course to view the course description.